-Have you ever taken time out of your busy Hong Kong life to simply make something?
+How often do you take time out of your busy Hong Kong life to simply make something?
 To just sit there and happily create?
-No phones, no tv screen, no work distractions… just sitting and engaging in being creative?
+No phones, no tv screen, no work distractions… we're learning to just sit and engage in being creative

 This month I had the pleasure of rediscovering the art, craft and joy of making and doing it yourself in this busy city.
 I managed to block out a morning to attend a Make & Do HK workshop and loved it!